-These brownies always get noticed.
-They are dense, stiff, and almost fudge like with a bit of a crusty top.
-And even though there’s a lot of butter and chocolate, the brownies aren’t greasy — maybe because there high amount of eggs, flour and sugar balance it out.
+Like Maida’s original recipe, Updated Palm Beach Brownies are dense, stiff, and almost fudge like.
+In addition, they have a fairly noticeable crust thanks to the high heat baking.
+And even though there’s a lot of butter and chocolate, the brownies aren’t greasy — maybe because the high amount of eggs, flour and sugar balances it out.
 But even with all the sugar, they’re not overly sweet because the nuts cut the sweetness a bit (which is why I recommend leaving them in).

 - 2 sticks (8 oz) unsalted butter